kroitor/gjk.c/README.md

 A ( 1, -1) - B ( 3, 1 ) = ( 1 - 3,  -1 - 1 ) = ( -2, -2 )
 ```

 Resulting point `(-2, -2)` ends up exactly on the contour of our difference shape.
-If your initial points are opposite their difference will always be one of the outermost (*"external"*) points of your resulting shape.
-Also notice, that our resulting distance vector `(-2, -2)` is in one-to-one correspondence to the distance between two initial opposite points.
+If initial points are opposite their difference will always be one of the outermost (*"external"*) points of the resulting shape.
+Also notice, that resulting distance vector `(-2, -2)` is in one-to-one correspondence to the distance between the two initial opposite points.
 They are literally the same.

 WORK IN PROGRESS, to be continued soon... )